astg606/ai_foundation_earth_science/README.md

 - Fine-tuning and interpreting FMs for Earth science applications requires significant domain knowledge to ensure scientific validity and meaningful results.

+The future of FMs lies in their continued evolution toward more integrated data-driven modeling approaches, offering a more comprehensive understanding of Earth’s complex systems.
+This progression promises to provide critical insights into pressing global issues, such as climate change, natural hazards, and sustainability, ultimately transforming our approach to Earth system science and informing decision making in the face of global environmental challenges (Zhang, 2024).

 ## Reference
 - Bommasani, R., Hudson, D.A., Adeli, E., Altman, R., Arora, S., Arx, S., Bernstein, M.S., Bohg, J., Bosselut, A., Brunskill, E., et al.